Best of the Best 3: No Turning Back: Reception

+Critical response

 Andy Webb of The Movie Scene gave it 2 stars out of 5, saying the film "feels quite corny", and that "with plenty of over the top action and cringe worthy comedy [the film] just doesn't work".

 The film received a 15 certificate in the United Kingdom.

+Sequel

+A sequel titled Best of the Best 4: Without Warning was released in 1998.